corndiseasedetector/corndiseasedetector.github.io/index.md

 **Authors:** Juan Zurita, [Sebastián Ayala Ruano](https://sayalaruano.github.io/), Ximena Celi, Gilberto Rodríguez.

 Infectious diseases are a **major threat** for many crops of high importance for the food security of many regions of the world.
 Each year, around 60% of farmers in Ecuador have reported **pre-harvest losses** due to infectious agents such as fungi and bacteria, in crops like banana, cacao, and potato.
-Outbreaks of infection could endanger the country's economy and cause many people to lose their jobs.
+Outbreaks of infectious plant diseases could endanger the country's economy and cause many people to lose their jobs.
 This project is an effort to develop an **early plant disease detector** as a *proof of concept*, using [publicly available datasets of maize](https://data.mendeley.com/datasets/tywbtsjrjv/1).
 In the future, we plan to expand this project to cover other important farming Ecuadorian species.

 ### Dataset